procore-oss/js-sdk/README.md

 `client_id` and `client_secret` which can be obtained by signing up for Procore's [Developer Program](https://developers.procore.com/).

+TODO: This is a confusing paragraph.
+We need a better explination of what is meant by a store.
 A client requires a store.
 A store manages a particular user's access token.
 Stores automatically manage tokens for you - refreshing, revoking and storage are abstracted away to make your code as simple as possible.
 There are several